saadjs/deno-blog/posts/get-complete-file-path.md

 ---
-title: 'How to get complete path to a file in terminal'
+title: "How to get complete path to a file in terminal"
 publish_date: 2022-11-11
 ---